 Check to see that they are secured properly and that the fascia is not rotten.

 If your fascia is rotten, it will need to be replaced.
-You might want to have a professional Winnipeg eavestrough company, such as M3 Roofing, do this for you.
+You might want to have a professional Winnipeg eavestrough company, such as Denali Exteriors, do this for you.

 If you haven’t had a look into your eavestroughs in awhile, now might be a good time.
 It’s possible that you have a major blockage in your gutters, and this might also be the cause of why you have water running down the side of your house.